 Let me start by saying that I am far from an expert.
 Shoot I’ve only been using and sharpening hand tools effectively for about a year.
 I spent the previous three years frustrated, wasting time and money when it came to sharpening my tools.
 I am only taking the time to write this because I think it may help some fellow LJ’s save some frustration and cash.
 I realize I don’t have near the knowledge a lot LJ’s have.
 My only qualifications are my experience with these methods and my ability to sharpen very effectively as of now.
 Which leads me to my:

-HUGE DISCLAIMER: When it comes to woodworkers, sometimes you’re better off talking politics or religion than bring up sharpening.
+DISCLAIMER: When it comes to woodworkers, sometimes you’re better off talking politics or religion than bring up sharpening.
 If you have a system that works…great!
 Go with it.
 This is not to convert anyone to my way of thinking.
-And I am not writing this blog out of a desire to be publicly stoned.

 I have tried several systems, and this is what I’ve found: